nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
-User pressed “Alt + S” keys
+User pressed "Alt + S" keys

 > Use case resumes at step 2

 3a.
-User clicks on “Cancel”
+User clicks on "Cancel"

 > Use case ends